Stops dependency-driven decay

 Ideal for teams that need consistent operations across identity, access, dataflow, messaging, observability, and other supporting service layers.

-Launch a focused pilot, validate the operating model in your environment, and expand only after the pattern is proven.
+Launch a focused pilot in a dedicated FaaStack environment, validate the operating model against your requirements, and scale only after the pattern is proven.
+FaaStack is available via paid pilot, licensing with annual support, or acquisition with yearly servicing (by agreement).
 To start the conversation, email Guy directly.